 The exact size of miniature Rottweilers of mixed ancestry is often challenging to determine.
 Some of the factors that determine size may include maternal health and diet.
 The quality of breeding that both parents come from also makes a difference.

-One of the most significant advantages that crossbreed offer is that there are several kinds of dogs bred with Rottweilers to produce a small or at least medium-sized dog.
+One of the most significant advantages of crossbreeds is that several kinds of dogs are bred with Rottweilers to produce small or medium-sized dogs.
 These breeds range from larger working dogs to small breeds popular as companions.

-Regardless of which path a prospective owner chooses, there are a few essential things to keep in mind.
+Regardless of a prospective owner’s path, there are a few essential things to remember.
 One is that they should be able to see the parents evaluate their health.
 Another is to avoid buying puppies sight unseen, especially from the Internet.

 You might sometimes find Rottweiler mixes in shelters or foster-based rescues.
-Dogs in these settings have often received all their necessary vetting prior to being made available for adoption.
+Dogs in these settings often receive all their necessary vetting before being available for adoption.
 This may be a great way to get a healthy puppy.

 What Are Some Miniature Rottweilers That Come from Medium-Size Dogs?

 Appenzeller Sennehund and Rottie cross combine the traits of a Rottweiler with a popular European cattle dog breed.
-A mixture of these breeds will be loyal and devoted to the family, as well as energetic and ready to get involved in sporty activities.
+A mixture of these breeds will be loyal and devoted to the family and energetic and ready to get involved in sporty activities.

-The coat is a tri-color that includes black and tan, as well as white.
+The coat is a tri-color that includes black and tan, and white.
 With one of these dogs, you will have a pet that likely bears a close resemblance to a purebred Rottweiler.
 These dogs will probably have a muscular build.